Uniforms of the German Army (1935–1945): Field Blouse Model 1944

 In late 1944, in order to cut down on tailoring and production costs, the Wehrmacht introduced the M44 pattern uniform.
 Similar in appearance to the British Battledress or the related US "Ike" jacket, the M44 was unlike any other German pattern uniform, and the first major deviation in uniform design since 1936.
 The tunic skirt was shortened to waist length, an internal belt was added, and the tunic could be worn with an open or closed collar.
 The color was the new "Feldgrau 44", a drab greenish-brown.
 The rarely used and complicated internal suspension system was finally dropped.
 German insignia was still worn (breast eagle, collar Litzen and shoulder boards).
 Except for the elite Panzer-Lehr-Division, which field-tested the new uniform in summer 1944 before its approval for general issue, the M44 was usually seen at the front only in the war's last months and generally on the greenest of troops: new replacements, teenage Flakhelfer, and Hitlerjugend and Volkssturm militia.

 Greatcoat

-General's greatcoat, it was made in Mannheim in 1943.
-Belongs to general Erich Schneider.

 M36

-Field grey double-breasted great coat with dark green collar and shoulder-strap.
+Field grey double-breasted great coat with dark green collar and shoulder strap.
 It was worn by all ranks below general officers.
 Generals and field marshals wore a variant with scarlet (hochrot) turnback lapels and gold buttons.